XieBosco/PDFmerger/README.md

 # PDF Merger

-A robust Python desktop application for merging multiple PDF files into a single document with advanced control over the output.
+An easy-to-use Python desktop application for merging multiple PDF files into a single, professional document.
+Effortlessly select pages, reorder files and view file details with this application.

 ## Features